xxl4/me/source/_posts/IT-security-2024-09-10.md

 Published: Fri, 30 Aug 2024 11:00:00 GMT

-Please provide me with more context or details about the MEF association's SASE milestone.
-I need more information to understand what you're asking.
+Please provide me with more context!
+To understand what this news means and provide you with a helpful response, I need more information.

 For example, tell me:

+* **What is MEF?** (I assume it stands for "Metro Ethernet Forum," but I'd like to be sure.)
+* **What is SASE?** (Secure Access Service Edge)
-* **What is the specific SASE milestone?** Is it a new certification, a standard, a research report, or something else?
+* **What is the specific milestone?**  What did MEF announce?
+Was it a new standard, a certification, or something else?
-* **What is the MEF association?**  Is it a specific organization, or are you referring to the Metro Ethernet Forum?
-* **What is the date of this announcement?**
+* **What is the significance of this milestone?** How does it impact the SASE market or its adoption?

-Once you provide me with more details, I can help you understand the significance of the MEF association's SASE milestone.
+Once I have this information, I can give you a more informative and relevant response.

 ## Norwegian Refugee Council leverages Okta for Good cyber scheme